rishabhprasad/Corellians/README.md

 ***

 ## Project Background
 The IABC Regina branch would like to modernize their website, as it feels outdated and non-intuitive.
-We see an opportunity to rebuild their website from scratch in WordPress, starting simple adding functionality as required by the customer
+We see an opportunity to rebuild their website from scratch in WordPress.
+This will be accomplished by identifying the requirements of the the IABC website as well as recognizing the concerns of the current website.

 ## Business Need / Opportunity
 In this process of redesign the project calls for improvement in both aspects of aesthetics and functionality.